lewiscj97/student-directory/README.md

 ruby directory_final.rb <filename>
 ```

-If no filename is passed on startup, then a blank database will be created and the interactive menu will be launched.
+If no filename is passed on startup, by default the program will attempt to load a file called 'students.csv' into the in-memory database.

 Passing the filename on startup will cause the program to attempt to load student information from the file into the in-memory database.
 The interactive menu is subsequently launched.